sciabarrado/tutorial-app-platform/pres.md

 ---
 # What you need to know about the database
-- It is automated provisioned:
+- A development database can be automated provisioned:
   - just add it to the `app.yaml`
-- Available:
+- Available as DBaaS:
   - SQL: `postgresql`, `mysql`
   - NoSQL: `redis`, `mongodb`
 - You need to use environment variables to connect to it

 ---
-# Environment variables PostgreSQL
+# <!-- fit --> Environment variables for PostgreSQL

 - `PGHOST`, `PGPORT`
   - hostname and port of the database